paladin-bladesmith/sol-stake-view-program/clients/rust/README.md

 # Rust client

-A generated Rust library for the Sol Stake View Program program.
+A generated Rust library for the Sol Stake View program.

 ## Getting started